Alexhumme/FecGraph/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out to avaldelamarb@uniguajira.edu.co
+For any questions or suggestions, feel free to reach out to support@uniguajira.edu.co